• Home

 This post may contain affiliate links.

-Did you know that when visiting Versailles you see only a small percentage of the palace?
-What about the parts you don’t see?
 This guest post by historical fiction author, Sally Christie, whose trilogy The Mistresses of Versailles is set in this magnificent palace brings us along on her private tour of Versailles – and tells you how you can do it, too.
-Warning: A private tour of Versailles on this level is a serious splurge.

 No trip to Paris is complete without a visit to the incomparable Palace of Versailles outside Paris.
 It’s more than a day trip; consider spending a night or two in the town of Versailles where there are plenty of accommodation options.
 The gardens are vast and there are the Grand Trianon and the Petit Trianon to visit, in addition to the main palace.

-The downside of visiting Versailles – lineups
+The Downside of Visiting Versailles – Lineups

-Unfortunately, there is no good time to visit Versailles; long lines form in the height of summer, in the depths of winters, in the cold of April showers.
 The chateau receives over three million visitors a year, and though the palace is vast, the part open to the public is not.
 Visitors are squeezed (literally) through a series of public rooms that soon start to numb with their magnificence.

 Touring Versailles

-You can balance the overwhelming grandeur of the public rooms with a visit to the more intimate main-floor apartments of Mesdames (as King Louis XV’s unmarried daughters were known), and you can also take a tour of Louis XVs private apartments for just 7 euros extra – well worth it.
+You can balance the overwhelming grandeur of the public rooms with a visit to the more intimate main-floor apartments of Mesdames (as King Louis XV’s unmarried daughters were known), and you can also take a tour of Louis XVs private apartments for just 10 euros extra – well worth it.
 But still… so much of the palace remains out of reach, inaccessible to the average visitor.

-Visiting Versailles on a private backstage tour, complete with chauffeur
+Visiting Versailles on a Private Backstage Tour, Complete with Chauffeur

 For something truly memorable, go one step further and splurge on a private tour of Versailles.
 This is a once in a lifetime experience, with a once in a lifetime price tag – the tour averages around 1500 euros (approx $1630), including guides and chauffeur – but it is well worth it for any self-respecting Francophile or history lover (or both, like me!).